-- 8. Assets and resources requirements for exchanges, central securities depositories, clearing houses and trade repositories - (1) An applicant for an exchange, central securities depository, clearing house and trade repository licence and a licensed exchange, central securities depository, clearing house and trade repository must- - (a) maintain capital, together with retained earnings and reserves proportional to the risks relating to the functions or duties of the market infrastructure, in the Republic; - (b) hold sufficient capital and liquid net assets funded by equity in the Republic to cover potential general business losses to ensure- - that the market infrastructure is adequately protected against operational, legal, custody, and investment risks so that it can continue providing services as a going concern; and - (ii) an orderly wind-down or reorganisation of the market infrastructure's critical operations and services over an appropriate time period of at least six months under a range of stress scenarios: - (c) hold equity capital in the Republic- - (i) which reflects a strong cash, cash-equivalent, or securities position to allow the market infrastructure to meet its current and projected operating expenses under a range of scenarios; provided that cash equivalents and securities consist of high-quality and
+10. Assets and resources

+(1) An applicant for a market infrastructure licence and a licensed market infrastructure, other than a central counterparty, must-

+- (a) maintain capital, together with retained earnings and reserves proportional to the risks relating to the functions or duties of the market infrastructure, in the Republic; - (b) hold sufficient capital and liquid net assets funded by equity in the Republic to cover potential general business losses to ensure- - that the market infrastructure is adequately protected against operational, legal, custody, and investment risks so that it can continue providing services as a going concern; and - (ii) an orderly wind-down or reorganisation of the market infrastructure's critical operations and services over an appropriate time period of at least six months under a range of stress scenarios; - (c) hold equity capital in the Republic- - (i) which reflects a strong cash, cash-equivalent, or securities position to allow the market infrastructure to meet its current and projected operating expenses under a range of scenarios; provided that cash equivalents and securities consist of high-quality and sufficiently liquid assets that can easily be converted into cash at little or no loss of value, even in adverse market conditions;

-- sufficiently liquid assets that can easily be converted into cash at little or no loss of value, even in adverse market conditions; - (ii) which, is at a minimum, equal to six months of operating expenses, provided that the market infrastructure considers whether resources are required beyond that amount, taking into account its general business risk profile; - (iii) which is permanently available for the market infrastructure to absorb operating expenses or losses on an ongoing basis; - (d) safeguard its assets to minimise the risk of loss or delay in access to these assets by holding the assets at supervised and regulated entities that have robust accounting practices, safekeeping procedures, and internal controls that fully protect these assets; - (e) have a viable plan, approved by its controlling body and updated regularly for raising additional equity should the equity fall below the amount required to cover all its operating expenses. - (2) (a) A licensed exchange, central securities depository, clearing house and trade repository must furnish the Authority with a quarterly report detailing the calculation of the required liquid financial resources, calculated in terms of this Regulation and the measures taken to obtain additional funding, if necessary. - (b) If, in the opinion of the Authority, such liquid financial resources are insufficient to cover the risks involved, the Authority may require the market infrastructure in question to obtain additional liquid assets funded by equity over a time period as determined by the Authority.
+- (ii) which, is at a minimum, equal to six months of operating expenses, provided that the market infrastructure considers whether resources are required beyond that amount, taking into account its general business risk profile; - (iii) which is permanently available for the market infrastructure to absorb operating expenses or losses on an ongoing basis; - (d) safeguard its assets- - (i) to minimise the risk of loss or delay in access to these assets; and - (ii) by holding the assets at supervised and regulated entities that have robust accounting practices, safekeeping procedures, and internal controls that fully protect these assets; and - (e) have a viable plan, approved by its controlling body and updated regularly for raising additional equity should the equity fall below the amount required to cover all its operating expenses.

+(2) (a) A licensed market infrastructure must furnish the registrar with a quarterly report detailing the calculation of the required liquid financial resources, calculated in terms of this Regulation and the measures taken to obtain additional funding, if necessary.

+(b) If, in the opinion of the registrar, such liquid financial resources are insufficient to cover the risks involved, the registrar may require the market infrastructure in question to obtain additional liquid assets funded by equity over a time period as determined by the registrar.